cfxiong/cfxiong.github.io/_teaching/2015-spring-teaching-2.md

 location: "College Park, MD"
 ---

+Contantly, I will bring new components into teaching, such as simulators, software packages, programming bootcamps, and so forth.

 Mesoscopic Simulations of Traffic and Travel Demand
 ======
 I was the instructor of this workshop on transportation simulations designed for state and local transportation agencies, consultants, other private-sector engineers, and graduate students.